scurryah/outlook-scheduler/README.md

 Create Outlook messages and either store as drafts or push directly to outbox with a scheduled email data.
 Sample excel sheet included as well.

-Does not update email dynamically; Sends one template to multiple address; Can specify CC, and up to 2 attachments.
+Does not update email dynamically; Sends one template to multiple addresses; Can specify CC, and up to 2 attachments.

 Tested in Windows Excel 2013 / Outlook 2013 and Windows Excel 2016 / Outlook